We already know that disabled people are much less likely to take part in sport or physical activity than many other groups.

 Our report, Mapping Disability: The Facts, offers an in-depth look at the vast range of impairments experienced by people in England.
 It also includes comprehensive data on disability by categories such as region, gender and age.

-There is a detailed narrative report to accompany this resource that you can also find along with our latest insight in the carousel below:
+There is a detailed narrative report to accompany this resource that you can also find, along with our insight about how to engage disabled people, in the carousel below:

 Download the findings: